Azure-Samples/explore-iot-operations/samples/layered-networking/aio-layered-network.md

 Sometimes, the network design has a single isolated network behind a firewall or physically disconnected from the internet.
 Other times, a more complex layered network topology is used, like the [Purdue Network architecture](https://en.wikipedia.org/wiki/Purdue_Enterprise_Reference_Architecture).

-This guidance helps you connect Azure and clusters in different types of isolated network environments.
-Azure IoT Operations works in both top-level and nested isolated layers as needed.
+This guidance helps you connect Azure and clusters in different types of layered network environments.
+Azure IoT Operations works in both top-level and nested layers as needed.

 ## How does this guidance work?

-The following diagram shows how to redirect traffic from an isolated network to Azure Arc.
+The following diagram shows how to redirect traffic from a layered network to Azure Arc.
 It explains the underlying logic.
 For steps to set up this mechanism, see [Arc enable the K3s clusters](./arc-enable-clusters.md).

 ### Arc Bound Data Flow